 - Target industry influencers and those with an interest in the campaign product

-1. Being relatable massively important
+1. Being relatable is massively important

-2. Intricate, personalized pitches do better
+2. Intricate, personalized pitches perform better

-Read: Check out our email pitch templates to get started
+Check out our email pitch templates to get started

 3. Utilizing social media

-Platforms like Twitter can be an excellent way to make a short (within a limit of 140 characters), precise message that saves time on both sides and provides access to information via cutly or bitly links directing people to your landing page.
+Platforms like Twitter can be an excellent way to craft a short (within a limit of 140 characters), precise message that saves time on both sides and provides access to information via cutly or bitly links directing people to your landing page.
 Other platforms like Instagram, Facebook and Snapchat can provide the same opportunity.

-4. Go for non profit
+4. Go for non-profit

 5. Create a want and need